Last Updated on August 28, 2022 by Barry Gray

 Wood can be ripped through quite quickly, if your reciprocating saw allows.

-As we described at the beginning of this article, it’s simple to make your first cut.
+As I described at the beginning of this article, it’s simple to make your first cut.

 Once you do so, it will become easier as you become more experienced.